ajmortell/GallivantNights/README.md

 **5.** Note how everything is hooked up to the Dialogue object in the hierarchy.

-**6.** Don't forget that each NPC scenes needs to be noted as an NPC in the AnimatedEntity script in the inspector.
+**6.** Don't forget that each NPC scene needs to be noted as an NPC in the AnimatedEntity script in the inspector.

  → **A)** This can be changed in code but it needs and initial setting.